jasonzissman/TimeMe.js/README.md

 You can see a <a href="https://jasonzissman.github.io/time-me-demo/" target="_blank">live demo of TimeMe.js here</a>.

 # How do I use TimeMe.js?
 First, obtain a copy of timeme.js.
 A minified version is bundled in this repository as `timeme.min.js`.
-Alternatively, you can get a copy by installing TimeMe.js via npm or Bower:
+Alternatively, you can get a copy by installing TimeMe.js via npm:

     npm install timeme.js --save
-    bower install timeme.js

 Once downloaded, simply include the following lines of code in your page: